c2platform/ansible-collection-forgerock/roles/am/README.md

 ## Requirements

 ForgeRock uses zip files mostly - not tarballs, so to use this role `unzip` is required on target nodes.

-Note that the 'Amster' utility part of the AM install connects with a ForgeRock DS server and expects a proxied AM adsress.
-Hence requirement is that the configured DS server and IG proxy server already are up and running.
-In a 2-server setup as is now the standard, provisioning of the DS node goes first.
-The role does a check whether the DS instance is up and running, using the ldapsearch utility which checks on DS content level.

-Designed 'patterns' are initial install (clean DS and clean AM) and running the play several times in case something changes, e.g. an Amster file other than 100-install.
-If however the 100-install changes, make sure both DS and AM get a full clean install; as otherwise the configuration in DS used by AM is not guaranteed as you want it to be.
-Note that there is no tight coupling between AM and Amster running on the same machine; though we never tested it a pattern with separate servers for AM and Amster could work.
-However as the usage scenarios are radically different, AM has the production load and Amster is solely for provisioning, the current co-hosting seems to work fine.

 ## Role description